Journey Church Council: Council Qualifications, Role, Etc.

 - Have a ministry in Journey Church beyond the Council.

-- Give special consideration to the health of the relationship of the Council and LT.
+- Give special consideration to the health of the relationship of the Council and Leadership Team.

 - Participate in creating a positive, affirming, and healthy culture within the Council, staff, and congregation.